datasciencecampus/ace2/README.md

-# Ace 2 - "The Second One"
+# Ace 2

+A convenient library to fast prototype text classification projects ready to deploy!